 - their bedding or other objects they have touched

-- sick or dead animals in areas where monkeypox occurs
+- sick or dead animals in areas where mpox occurs

-If a person does come into contact with a person or animal that may have monkeypox, they should follow general hygiene precautions, including:
+If a person does come into contact with a person or animal that may have mpox, they should follow general hygiene precautions, including: